Tests for children's cancers

 Open biopsy – A piece of the tumour is taken during a small operation using a general anaesthetic.
 The surgeon may sometimes be able to remove the entire tumour rather than just take a sample.

 The sample of cells is sent to a laboratory to be examined by a pathologist (a doctor who studies body tissues).
 They can tell if the sample is cancerous or not and, if it is, what type of cancer it is.
 It usually takes several days to get the results of a biopsy.

 There are lots of different types of blood test.
 Blood tests may be done when your child is diagnosed, during treatment, and afterwards at follow-up appointments.
 The following tests may be done on your child’s blood:

-This test measures the number of different types of blood cells in the blood (red blood cells, white blood cells and platelets).
+Full blood count (FBC).
+This test measures the number of different types of blood cells in the blood (red blood cells, white blood cells and platelets.
 This is one of the main ways to monitor the side effects of treatment.

-This test measures the levels of certain salts and chemicals in the blood.
+Blood chemistry.
+This test measures the levels of certain salts and proteins in the blood.
 It gives information about how well the body’s organs, such as the liver and kidneys, are working.